ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.md

 ```

 **Parameters**

-`behaviorId` -- id of the behavior to delete; the behavior must not be associated with any streams
+*behaviorId*: Id of the behavior to delete; the behavior must not be associated with any streams

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Deletes the specified behavior
 Stream Behaviors objects that are still associated with a stream cannot be deleted

-### GetBehavior
+## GetBehavior
 *_Qi Client Library_*
 ```
 QiStreamBehavior GetBehavior(string behaviorId);